For reprint permissions please email us the name of the requested post/article along with the publication name.

 “When I think about the murder, all I see is darkness,” Laver said.
 “The facts are clouded, the clues are few and I don’t know who to trust anymore.”

-Ronald Lee Novak was born November 11, 1959, in southwest Cedar Rapids, where he was raised.
-Survivors included his mother; two sisters, Mary and Patti; three brothers, Bob, Don and Jon; and his faithful companion dogs, Ruff, Candy, and Crystal.
+Ronald Lee Novak, the youngest of seven siblings, was born November 11, 1959, to Robert and Marguerite Novak in southwest Cedar Rapids, where he was raised.
+Survivors included his mother; two sisters, Mary and Patti; three brothers, Robert “Bob,” Donald, and Jon; and his faithful dogs, Ruff, Candy, and Crystal.

-After Novak’s death, Ruff and Candy went to live with Ronald’s sister Patti; Crystal went to live just down the road from her former home with Novak’s brother Jon.
+After Novak’s death, Ruff and Candy went to live with Ronald’s sister Patti; Crystal went to live with Novak’s brother Jon, just down the road from her former home.

-If you have any information about Ronald Novak’s unsolved murder, please contact the Linn County Sheriff’s Office at (319) 892-6100 or Iowa Cold Cases via our Contact form.
+If you have any information about Ronald Novak’s unsolved murder, please contact the Linn County Sheriff’s Office at (319) 892-6100, or contact the Iowa Division of Criminal Investigation at (515) 725-6010 or email firstname.lastname@example.org.